Dr. Jakob Magolan

 About Dr. Magolan

 Dr. Magolan was born in Poland and raised in Kitchener, Canada.
 He attended Queen's University in Kingston, Canada, where he earned undergraduate degrees in Chemistry and in Physical and Health Education.
 He also played volleyball for Queen's where he learned to appreciate the value of a friendly team of experts, in both sport and science.
 As an undergraduate student, Jakob worked with Prof. Robert Lemieux on the synthesis of new liquid crystals.
 He pursued graduate studies at Western University in London, Canada, under the mentorship of Prof. Michael Kerr, working on synthetic methodology development and the total synthesis of natural products.
 After obtaining his Ph.D. in 2007, he moved to Brisbane, Australia, for postdoctoral studies at the Griffith Institute for Drug Discovery in Brisbane in the field of anti-pancreatic cancer medicinal chemistry under the guidance of Prof. Mark Coster.
 In 2010, Dr. Magolan began his independent academic career in the Chemistry Department at the University of Idaho where he established an NSF-funded research program in synthetic methodology and was the University's primary instructor of organic chemistry.
 In Idaho, Dr. Magolan received recognition for his commitment to undergraduate research and education.
 In 2017, he presented a TEDx talk to share organic chemistry with the public that would ultimately see an audience much larger than his typical classes.
-Also in 2017, after obtaining Tenure and Promotion to Associate Professor, he returned to Canada and relocated his research program to McMaster University where he holds the position of Associate Professor in the Department of Biochemistry and Biomedical Sciences and is the inaugural Boris Family Endowed Chair of Drug Discovery.
+Also in 2017, after obtaining Tenure and Promotion to Associate Professor, he returned to Canada and relocated his research program to McMaster University where he now holds the position of Professor in the Department of Biochemistry and Biomedical Sciences and is the inaugural Boris Family Endowed Chair of Drug Discovery.